Skip to main content

 • Auto-Read: Electric meters are automatically read and send interval data for billing to Utilities.
 This is the standard process and does not require an additional fee.

-• Manual-Read: Non-transmitting electric meters collect interval data and are read manually by Utilities’ Meter Readers.
+• Manual-Read: Non-transmitting electric meters collect interval data and are read manually by Utilities’ field technicians.

-Crews need to be able to access meters at any time, whether for maintenance, inspections or during a power outage.
-If satisfactory access to the meter for exchange or meter reading purposes is not provided, Utilities may take actions that include the following:
+Crews must be able to access meters at any time for maintenance, inspections or emergency service restoration.
+If access to the meter for exchange or meter reading purposes is not provided, Utilities may:

 Frequently Asked Questions#